catalyst-cloud/catalystcloud-docs/source/tutorials/compute/ansible-openstack-dynamic-inventory.rst

 irrespective of what method has been used to create those instances.

 ****************************************
-Install the openstack ansible collection
+Install the OpenStack Ansible collection
 ****************************************

 Use the ansible-galaxy command to install the openstack.cloud collection.
-The collection includes modules for using Ansible with Openstack as well as the inventory plugin.
+The collection includes modules for using Ansible with OpenStack as well as the inventory plugin.

 .. code-block:: bash